zm-moon/welcome/documentation/leo/07_resources.md

 ### Looking for [More Aleo Resources?](../00_getting_started.md)

-# Style Guide
+## Style Guide

 This guide is provided to point developers in the right direction when writing Leo code.
-There are many conventions that are unique to Leo language and the circuits it generates.
+There are many conventions that are unique to the Leo language and the circuits it generates.

 This guide is a living document.
 As new Leo programming conventions arise and old ones become obsolete this guide should reflect the changes.